agrahamlincoln/network-drive-utility/README.md

 - Enumerate a list of Network Drives utilized in your network
 - Unmap unwanted fileshares using a blacklist (with wildcard support)
 - Generate statistics about fileshares used in your network.
+- SQLite Support
+- Small footprint

 Flags (Run these arguments when executing the program)
 - logging - Enables advanced logging to the %appdata% folder
-- dedupe - Enables the deduplicate function which will check the globalfileshare file for duplicate shares

 Full Program log - Detailed information when new fileshares are added and removed
   - Fileshare Unmaps